Haggai Ndubuisi: Arizona Cardinals

 In 2022, Ndubuisi was chosen as one of the participants in the NFL's International Player Pathway Program (IPPP), being allocated to the Arizona Cardinals as an offensive tackle.
 He appeared in the team's first preseason game, appearing on two snaps, but was released afterwards on 14 August.

 Denver Broncos

 Ndubuisi returned to the IPPP in 2023 and was allocated to the Denver Broncos, with his position being switched to the defensive line.
 In his first preseason game with the team, he posted two tackles.
 He was waived on 29 August 2023, and re-signed to the practice squad.
 He was not signed to a reserve/future contract and thus became a free agent at the end of the season.

 San Antonio Brahmas

 On 1 February 2024, Ndubuisi signed with the San Antonio Brahmas of the United Football League (UFL).
-He was waived on 12 February 2024.
+He was waived by the Brahmas on 12 February.